matta-research-group/SwiftPol/paper/paper.md

 n_{chains} = total\,number\,of\,chains\,built
 \end{equation}

-Blockiness, <i>b<i>, is a measurement of the distribution of monomers in an AB co-polymer, shown in \autoref{equation 4}.
+Blockiness, *b*, is a measurement of the distribution of monomers in an AB co-polymer, shown in \autoref{equation 4}.

 \begin{equation}\label{equation 4}
 \mathit{b} = \frac{nB-B\,bonds}{nA-B\,bonds}
 \end{equation}

-Residual monomer, <i>M~resid<i>, is the % of residual monomer molecules in the system, shown in equation 5.
+Residual monomer, *M~resid*, is the % of residual monomer molecules in the system, shown in equation 5.

 \begin{equation}\label{equation 4}
 \mathit{M_{resid}} = \frac{M_{w}(M_{resid)}{M_{w}(Carbon-containing\,compounds)}